barbazul/1kfa/mod_guide_gm.md

 in front of a player:

  * End ONGOING effects of magic items
- * Place white-side red cards on magic items for temporary charge loss
+ * Remove green cards from magic items for temporary charge loss
- * Place black-side red cards on magic items for permanent charge loss
+ * Reduce magic item charge capacity
  * Place black-side red cards on mundane items for damage
  * Take away Pack cards
  * Take away item cards (careful with this one - use only when appropriate)